 The student is expected to chant from the Torah and to assist in leading prayers.
-We also encourage adult family members (and older siblings) to chant readings from the Torah in honor of this special day.
-Please let the rabbi know if you are interested in doing this.
+We also encourage adult family members (and older siblings who already celebrated becoming a B Mitzvah) to chant readings from the Torah in honor of this special day.
+Please let the Rabbi know if you are interested in doing this.